-STRING THEORY is a unique one-man performance and monologue dedicated in equal parts to explaining some of music's inner workings and to urging music back where it belongs - as part of a functioning, balanced life and community.
+STRING THEORY is a unique one-man performance and monologue dedicated in equal parts to explaining some of music's inner workings and to urging people to listen more actively and with more insight.
 The clips here are from a performance in late 2014 at Bongo After Hours Theater in Nashville.
 Here, I address the paradox of music lessons.
 Lots of people take them, but they so rarely lead to lifelong participation.

 String Theory is about the problems and pathologies created by the 30-year reign of the musical-industrial complex and how we can reclaim our culture’s connection with the aural arts.
 In a noisy world overflowing with four-minute songs and endlessly recycled hits from yesteryear, new instrumental music – composed and improvised – is only beginning to recover as the industrial model of music collapses and is rebuilt.
 String Theory offers a roadmap to that recovery.

 At the same time, the show is a memoir of a hobbyist musician and a fan of all kinds of music.
 In String Theory, I talk about my exposure to classical and jazz as I came of age in a world increasingly dominated by format radio, music videos and music as fashion/lifestyle accessory.
 I do my best to bring the musician’s insider knowledge about the game of music to the mainstream.

 Speaking of games, one of the themes of the show is that instrumental music is in long-term decline because no media outlets inform and educate the public about the rudiments of listening or the art of composing.
 Our national conversation about music has been denatured and stripped of musical insight.
 Here, I show a clip from ESPN and ask why we do so much better explaining sports than music.